 Hussein also hoped to regain the West Bank territory for Jordan, but finally gave up in the wake of the violence during the first intifada.
 In July 1988, he formally renounced his claim to the area.

 After the Palestinians signed the Oslo accords, it paved the way for him to negotiate a separate agreement with Israel.
 Once it was clear that he would not be viewed as betraying the Palestinian cause and would not provoke an upheaval within Jordan, he quickly negotiated a treaty with Israel, which was signed in 1994.
 Since that time, Jordan and Israel have enjoyed good relations though, as was the case in Egypt, the grand vision of most Israelis for large-scale trade, tourism, and other joint ventures has yet to materialize.

 HOW JORDAN BECAME A STABLE NATION

 The modern history of Jordan is complex, and I am not sure I have simplified it in this blog.
 It stands alone in marked contrast as the most moderate of all Middle Eastern countries.
 Because Britain took a different tact than it had with all the other countries it colonized, Jordan was successful in becoming a stable nation in the midst of chaos.

 Britain, the Bedouin tribes, and Abdullah combined efforts to make Jordan into a nation.
-Abdullah knew how to work with the tribal governments, and Britain did its part silently in the background.
+Abdullah knew how to work with the tribal governments, and Britain worked silently in the background.